scikit-learn/blog/_posts/2022-05-18-sprints-value.md

 While the sprints have typically focused on documentation and code contributions, the project needs support in other areas.
 There is a backlog of [open issues](https://github.com/scikit-learn/scikit-learn/issues) (1600+ !) and [open pull requests](https://github.com/scikit-learn/scikit-learn/pulls) (650+).
 The project needs support in triaging issues and reviewing pull requests.
 It would be beneficial to have sprint contributors work on increasingly complex issues.

 Julien shares from personal experience:
->In particular and in my opinion,reviewing pull requests is as valuable as authoring them.
+>In particular and in my opinion, reviewing pull requests is as valuable as authoring them.
 I also find it a preferable way to learn about scikit-learn internals rather than solving issues.

 **Have smaller sprints**